 Based on my review of the manuscript, I found the content easy to read and follow.
 Overall, I found that the implementation of these techniques to be quite beneficial to, as the authors stated "add to the methodological toolbox."
 While I agree, conceptually, that these methods will enrich one's methodological toolbox (not just psychologists, these methods would benefit a number of social scientists), I found the arguments for when one would use these methods to be lacking.

 Thank you for your kind words.
-We have added a new section in the general discussion, (“Why these methods?”) that we believe clarifies the why and the when for the use of these arguments.
+We have added a new section in the general discussion, (“Why these methods?”) that we believe clarifies the “why and when” argument about using these methods.

 Moreover, implicitly and even explicitly, it makes sense that these types of methods are useful.
 However, these types of cluster analyses are common in the cognitive sciences (e.g., among psycholinguists) — e.g., like LSA (latent semantic analysis) — and most cognitive scientists are not stranger to these types of techniques.